Morgenblätter: Introduction

+Main theme

+Description

 "Morgenblätter" is another of Strauss' more inspired waltzes, during the time where the development of the waltz has been rapid, with varying moods immortalised amongst the 5 two-part sections.
 The quiet introduction in the key of D major begins the work, with repeated chords in the bass-line.
 A sharp series of loud chords interrupts the playful mood and a long clarinet passage ushers in the first waltz theme in G major.
 Waltz 1B (in D major) carries on the exuberant mood before a repeat of waltz 1A quickly proceeds to the tranquility of waltz 2A in C major.
 Waltz 3A and 3B (F major) is more robust and quicker than the previous sections whereas waltz 4A in B-flat major is quiet and brooding.
 Waltz 4B erupts in joy for a brief section and proceeding to repeat waltz 4A.
 Waltz 5A is the climax of the work, in E-flat major and is punctuated with the brass instruments, particularly the trombones.
 A more peaceful-sounding waltz 5B is played but the brash 5A makes another appearance.

 A tense coda would be quickly replaced with a reprise of waltz 2A.
 A furious passage of chords brought in waltz 1A again before sweeping into a joyous conclusion complete with a snare drumroll and orchestral flourish.

 Thomas Hardy's poem "A Seaside Town in 1869" (in Moments of Vision, 1917) suggests that the waltz was popular in England in the late 1860s.